PriscilaMonteiro/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+`useRouteMatch` hook is used for adding nested routes to your application such that you can change a single parameter in the URL without having to change the whole thing.

 1. How would you explain form validation to someone who has never programmed before?

+Validation is a way to insure the quality of data.
+Through validation you guarantee that email addresses, passwords, strings, numbers and more have enough information and proper formats.
+(Yup is a good library that deals with validation)

 1. In 1-2 sentences, define end to end testing.

+End to end tests is a way to mimic how a user might interact with an app simulating real events and pointing out all the bugs that a user would encounter while using your website. (you could use the testing tool called Cypress)

 ## Instructions